 Second year module

 This module provides an introduction to the study of international political economy.
-We will examine the emergence and evolution of the international economy, major structural features of the contemporary international economy, the function and role of international economic organisations, and issues of finance, trade and development.
+We will examine the emergence and evolution of the international economy, major structural features of the contemporary international economy, the function and role of international economic organizations, and issues of finance, trade, and development.

 At the end of the module the student should be able to:

-Develop critical skills in analysing debates surrounding the emergence of an international economy.
+Have developed critical skills in analyzing debates surrounding the emergence of an international economy.

-Have a critical awareness of how power operates in international political economy and in development processes.
+Have obtained a critical awareness of how power operates in international political economy and in development processes.